apache/royale-docs/component-sets/jewel/jewel-group.md

 |------------------------------	|----------------------------------	|---------------------------------  |
 | [org.apache.royale.jewel.Group](https://royale.apache.org/asdoc/index.html#!org.apache.royale.jewel/Group){:target='_blank'} | [Jewel GroupBase](https://royale.apache.org/asdoc/index.html#!org.apache.royale.jewel.supportClasses.group/GroupBase){:target='_blank'} | [org.apache.royale.core.IMXMLDocument](https://royale.apache.org/asdoc/index.html#!org.apache.royale.core/IMXMLDocument){:target='_blank'} 	|

-<sup>_Note: This component is currently only available for JavaScript._</sup>
+<sup>_Note: This component is currently only available for applications compiled into JavaScript._</sup>

 ## Overview

 The Jewel Group class provides a light-weight container for visual elements.
-By default the Group does not have a layout, allowing its children to be sized and positioned allowing its children to be sized and positioned using absolute positioning.
-You can swap the layout for any other one available making children arrange in different ways (i.e: horizontal, vertical,...)

-The Jewel Group class provides a light-weight container for visual elements.
-By default Group have a Basiclayout, allowing its children to be positioned using absolute values (Notice Basic version doesn't provide any layout at all).
-Group doesn't clip content so elements inside the group aren't hidden far beyond group boundaries.
-Group doesn't have any chrome or visuals just position inner childs.
+By default the group has a Basic Layout, so you can size and position its children with absolute positioning (the Basic layout groups the children, but does not provide layout information).
+You can swap the layout for any other one available (for instance horizontal or vertical) to arrange the children in different ways.
+The group doesn't clip content, so elements inside the group aren't hidden if they extend beyond the group boundaries.
+The group doesn't have any chrome or visuals; it just contains the children.

-Also, no scrolling support is built in Group.
+Also, the group has no scrolling support.
 For scrolling and clipping you can use [Jewel Container](component-sets/jewel/container).

-While the container is relatively lightweight, it should generally not be used as the base class for other controls, even if those controls are composed of children.
+While the container is relatively lightweight, you should generally not use it as the base class for other controls, even if those controls are composed of children.
 That's because the fundamental API of Container is to support an arbitrary set of children, and most controls only support a specific set of children.

 ## Example of use